jncraton/operating-systems-cpsc4420/lectures/01-intro.md

 - Code-based labs that do not parse or compile will be awarded zero credit
 - Outside resources are acceptable e.g. Stack Overflow, Transformers (Codex, Copilot, etc)
-- Help from peers and other is acceptable
+- Help from peers is acceptable
 - Your solution must be yours, and you must fully understand it

 Lab Grading